The Poppy Is Also a Flower

 The Poppy Is Also a Flower is a 1966 American-French-Austrian made-for-television spy and anti-drug film.
 It was originally made under the auspices of the United Nations as part of a series of television specials designed to promote the organization's work.
-The film was directed by Terence Young and stars Yul Brynner, Omar Sharif, Eli Wallach, Angie Dickinson, Senta Berger, Stephen Boyd, Trevor Howard, Rita Hayworth and Marcello Mastroianni.
+The film was directed by Terence Young and stars Yul Brynner, Omar Sharif, Eli Wallach, Angie Dickinson, Senta Berger, Stephen Boyd, Trevor Howard, Jack Hawkins, Rita Hayworth and Marcello Mastroianni.
 Grace Kelly (as Princess Grace of Monaco) narrates.

 The film was also known by alternative titles Poppies Are Also Flowers, The Opium Connection, and Danger Grows Wild (in the UK).

 Plot

 In an attempt to stem the heroin trade at the Afghanistan–Iran border, a group of narcotics agents working for the United Nations inject a radioactive compound into a seized shipment of opium, in the hopes that it will lead them to the main heroin distributor in Europe.